Alfredo-Sanchez/learn-english/files/presentation/index.md

 ## How to introduce yourself in casual situations
-As much I love the rush that’s brought about by spontaneity, there are some situations that turn out better with a little preparation.

 Small talk is the perfect example to illustrate this point.

-The best advice I could give you is to keep your introductions short and light.
+The best advice is to keep your introductions short and light.
 You’ll also want to give the other person room for follow-up questions.

 When it comes to greetings, you could say: “Hey there,” “Morning!” or “What’s up?”